Additional proposed amendments to the Climate Change (Forestry Sector) Regulations 2008

 The Climate Change (Forestry Sector) Regulations 2008 now need to be updated to make the new legislation work in practice.

-The amendments to the ETS Forestry Regulations we are consulting on now include:
+The amendments to the ETS Forestry Regulations we consulted on include:

 - the detailed rules and settings for averaging accounting